 Career and Salary Outlook

-The U.S. Bureau of Labor Statistics (BLS) reported in 2012 that cardiovascular technologists and technicians would be in demand due to the aging population and the rate of heart disease (www.bls.gov).
-This profession was expected to see an employment growth of 30% from 2012-2022.
-EKG techs with training in stress testing and Holter monitoring would typically see better employment opportunities than those who could only do a basic EKG.
-Salary information provided by PayScale.com shows that the median annual salary for EKG technicians as of September 2014 was $32,316.
+The U.S. Bureau of Labor Statistics (BLS) reported in 2014 that cardiovascular technologists and technicians would be in demand due to the aging population (www.bls.gov).
+This profession can expect to see employment growth of 22% from 2014-2024.
+EKG techs with training in stress testing and Holter monitoring will typically see better employment opportunities than those who can only perform a basic EKG.
+Salary information provided by PayScale.com shows that the median annual salary for EKG technicians in January 2016 was $31,253.

 EKG technicians may receive on-the-job training or complete a certificate program at a community college or vocational school.
 Certification is available and usually includes completion of a training course as well as on-the-job experience.
 Certification is not required by the state, but many employers do require EKG technicians to obtain certification.